Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 28 Januari 2026 04.28.55 UTC
+- WIB: Rabu, 28 Januari 2026 05.33.50 UTC
-- WITA: Rabu, 28 Januari 2026 05.28.55 UTC
+- WITA: Rabu, 28 Januari 2026 06.33.50 UTC
-- WIT: Rabu, 28 Januari 2026 06.28.55 UTC
+- WIT: Rabu, 28 Januari 2026 07.33.50 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: inspirational
+Kategori: technology